cf-platform-eng/isv-ci-generator/helm/templates/README.md

 ## Targeting a cluster

 A kubernetes cluster is required to run the test.
-Credentials to connect to the cluster are contained in a kubeconfig file (usually at `~/.kube/config`.)
+Credentials to connect to the cluster are contained in a kubeconfig file (usually at `~/.kube/config`).
+Specify the path to the kubeconfig file you want to use in the `KUBECONFIG` environment variable.
 The cluster referenced by the current context will be used to run the test.
-The command `kubectl config current-context` will show the cluster currently targeted.
+The command `kubectl --kubeconfig=$KUBECONFIG config current-context` will show the cluster currently targeted.

-If you have an alternate kubeconfig file, use the environment variable `KUBECONFIG` to specify it.
-If it is not specified, the default `~/.kube/config` will be used.

 ### Cluster requirements